- Experience a variety of learning, including classroom lectures, cultural activities, day trips, research, and more

 SOC 390: Health Care and Society Seminar Abroad

 8 credit hours

-: Accommodations are at a residence hall with University College London.
+Accommodations are at a residence hall with University College London.
 The dorm rooms are singles with their own small bathroom/shower.

-: A full description of the program costs and billing procedures is described in the budget sheets.
-Please click here
+A full description of the program costs and billing procedures is described in the budget sheet

-: Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
+Emory undergraduate students who qualify are considered by the Office of Financial Aid for a summer aid award after registration in summer study abroad classes.
 The amount of the award depends on the number of credits and current financial aid package.
 Students currently receiving financial aid from Emory are typically eligible.
 Contact the Office of Financial Aid for information about specific awards.
 Emory Scholars are informed separately about the procedures for Scholars Summer Study Abroad awards.
 Emory University Employee Courtesy Scholarships may be applied to the academic fee portion of the summer study abroad program's cost.
-For more information, please see Summer Study Abroad Scholarships
+For more information, please see Summer Study Abroad Scholarships.

-Orientation: Each summer study abroad program will have a mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
+Each summer study abroad program will have at least one mandatory pre-departure orientation session and/or other pre-departure activities for accepted program participants.
 The Program Director will contact program participants with details.
 Emory College Study Abroad will also require all students to complete a mandatory online pre-departure orientation by April 15.
 This assignment will be deployed through Canvas in early April.